 Rhône Valley blend of Grenache, Syrah & Mourvèdre.
 Maceration over 30 days, matures 24 months in concrete tanks.
 Ate with roast chicken and mustard.

 The trip really helped me see the changing landscape of wine, culture, fashion, taste…and how it doesn’t change.
 Some things- most things – are cyclical in the end.
 The true evolution is yet to be seen, I think.
-But I’m a relentless nostalgic romantic, mostly because I think history has a lot to teach us.
-So I leave you with words that have left a lasting impression about wine, but for me, count toward everything.

 “Our wines evolve slowly and nobly, carrying with them hopes for a prolonged life.
 We know our land was here before we came and that it will be here long after we are gone.
 With our wine, we have survived wars, the Revolution and phylloxera.
 Each harvest renews promises made in the spring.
 We live with the continuing cycle.
 This gives us a taste of eternity.”